AshiniAnantharaman/Disaster_Management_And_Recovery/README.md

 The question which needs to be answered is to check for uncertainity in the data provided by the people from their locations throughout the 6 days period.

+This change is being made from local repo and from Ashu's branch.